Are you Looking for Car advice and answers to your frequently asked questions from a mechanic with over 35 years of experience?

 Yes.
-We're a Bosch car service centre and have completed all their training requirements and as a result have very highly skilled technicians.
-Also as most vehicle are full of electric components, we have some of the best specialist auto electrical equipment to enable complete and accurate diagnosis.
+We’re a Bosch car service centre and have completed all their training requirements and as a result, have very highly skilled technicians.
+As most vehicles are full of electric components, we have some of the best specialist auto electrical equipment to enable complete and accurate diagnosis.

 Yes, we can do that.
 Just ask!

 Yes, we offer a breakdown service and minor roadside repairs.